intermediakt/EarlyCertify/README.md

 It adds a get certificate button that will only be displayed in the last lesson and after the course is considered completed
 ![Get Certificate Button](./assets/get_certificate_button.png)

-It creates a Sensei LMS to change settings
+It creates a Sensei LMS sub menu to change settings

 ![Admin Page](./assets/admin_page.png)

 And is located Here

 ![Admin Panel](./assets/admin_panel.png)